Riverside Treasure Hunters Club

 You wouldn't believe what lurks under the sand, surf, and turf!

 Our members love to hunt the sand for "buried treasures".
 Coins, jewelry, cell phones, and more.
-But at the same time, you also find metallic "trash" that can be harmful to bare feet and kids playing.
+But at the same time, you also find metallic "trash" that can be harmful to bare feet and kids playing, as well as the environment.
 At the beaches, as well as parks, we regularly find the following: rusted metal tent stakes, rusty nails and screws, utensils-knives/forks/spoons, pieces of hard wire, pull tabs, bottle caps, scissors, live ammunition, rusty metal pieces, sharp aluminum can pieces and broken glass.
 We don't know how some of these items make their way onto the sand or into the parks, but as metal detectorists, we believe we are caretakers of our land.
 That is why we always recover the "trash" as well as the "treasures" as our photo shows.

 Our Club abides by the "Metal Detectorist's Code of Ethics":